CiscoSE/QuickCheck/README.md

 This code is written for **Python 3**... if you have a Mac, it comes with **Python 2**... you will need to upgrade to Python 3 or do a whole lot of changes to many of the methods for it to work.

 ### Pre-Requisites for QuickCheck ###
-  - Create a webex teams bot - I created QC@webex.bot How to create a webex teams bot (using python): https://developer.webex.com/blog/spark-bot-demo
+  - Create a webex teams bot - I created QC@webex.bot starting from the "How to create a webex teams bot (using python)": https://developer.webex.com/blog/spark-bot-demo
   - Invite your bot to a webex teams space
   - Create a webex teams webhook that will listen for messages to your bot and forward them to a public address for your bot handling app.(this app)